survos/survos-documentation-orig/modules/survey-types/desktop_field.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _sms_single_type:
+..  _desktop_field_type:

-One-time SMS Surveys
+Desktop Field Tasks Surveys
 =======================================
-Welcome message, Phone verification code
+Tasks Without In-person Visit

 Basic Workflow
 -------------------------
-* Configure a One-time SMS Survey
+* Configure a Desktop Field Tasks Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate